Icsnow/IB_models/v4_4trails/readme.md

 Consider the calculation of $\epsilon$, there is **no better attack** than previous versions.

 The detail is list in file "res_IBDJ_1_7_3_24.txt"...

+For any issues and corrections, contact iscnow98 at gmail.